 GSK Sweet Nightmare runs a four-day window at KBDfans with an eight-variant matrix

-Goldenstar's Sweet Nightmare resin run opened at KBDfans on 2026-05-08 and closes 2026-05-11.
+Goldenstar's Sweet Nightmare resin run opened at KBDfans on 2026-05-08 and closed 2026-05-11.
 The four-day window is unusually tight for a formal group buy, and the eight-variant matrix — four colorways across two finishes — compresses a configurator's worth of choices into a half-week.

 Goldenstar opened the Sweet Nightmare artisan run at KBDfans on 2026-05-08, with the window closing 2026-05-11.
 Four days, hosted, formal — and inside that compressed window, an eight-variant matrix: four colorways (Bimorphis, Shigan, Eviscera, Optigon) crossed against two finishes (Kawa, Guro).
 Both ends of the run are unusual in opposite directions, and the editorial question is whether they fit together.